-When Kiana started physical therapy at Children’s Colorado, she was relieved to learn that her “crazy back injury” wasn’t actually crazy in the eyes of her physical therapists, Lana Gallegos and Michael Sclafani.
-This was especially true for Michael, who overcame a similar injury during his rugby career.
+When Kiana started physical therapy at Children’s Colorado, she was relieved to learn that her “crazy back injury” wasn’t actually crazy in the eyes of her physical therapist, Lana Gallegos.

-Because of this knowledge and experience, the team collaborated to develop a physical therapy plan that addressed Kiana’s specific injury and needs as a swimmer.
+Because of our team’s knowledge and experience, they collaborated to develop a physical therapy plan that addressed Kiana’s specific injury and needs as a swimmer.